AnshuSharma111/Farmora/README.md

 Farmora is a **smart assistant for farmers** that understands natural questions about farming, finds the most relevant data, and gives **clear, practical advice** while keeping expensive AI calls to a minimum.

-Unlike typical AI chatbots that send your whole question to the cloud immediately, FarmerAI works **offline-first**.
+Unlike typical AI chatbots that answer your query without surrounding context, Farmora uses all the tools in its arsenal to produce the best result possible.
-It processes, filters, and enriches the question locally, then calls an AI only for the final, human-friendly answer.
+It processes, filters, and enriches the question, and then calls an LLM only for the final, human-friendly answer.

 ---

 ## 🧠 What it Does

 1. **Understands the farmer’s intent**
-   Detects if the question is about weather, soil health, crop choice, pest control, market prices, etc. using a **local model** (no API cost).
+   Detects if the question is about weather, soil health, crop choice, pest control, market prices, etc. using intent classification.

 2. **Finds the right data**
    Pulls from trusted sources:
    - Weather APIs
    - Soil and crop databases
-   - Historical farming advice
+   - Mandi Price Datset
+   - Government Scheme Dataset
    - Your own previous queries

 3. **Summarizes and cleans data**
-   Compresses the relevant info so the AI only sees **what matters** and saves compute by not processing 10 pages of raw data.
+   Compresses the relevant info so the AI only sees **what matters** and saves cost by shaving tokens required per query.

 4. **Normalizes language**
    Translates domain jargon and supports multiple languages so the farmer gets the answer in their preferred format.

 5. **Synthesizes a clear recommendation**
-   Uses an LLM **once** to combine all relevant context into a concise, farmer-friendly answer.
+   Uses an LLM to combine all relevant context into a concise, farmer-friendly answer.

 6. **Learns from each query**
    Stores useful context in a **vector database**, making future answers faster and more relevant.